Donald J. Devine: Academia

 Devine became assistant professor of Government and Politics at University of Maryland, College Park in 1967, and was granted tenure in 1970, teaching graduate and undergraduate students until 1980.
 During this period, he earned a National Science Foundation and several University of Maryland research awards for methodological pursuits.

 In 2000, Devine was appointed professor of political science at Bellevue University where he served for a decade teaching in the classroom and on line.
 He co-edited a book of readings on Western Civilization for Bellevue University Press in 2002 to be used as course material.

 Government

 In 1981, Devine was appointed by Ronald Reagan and confirmed by the U.S. Senate as Director of the Office of Personnel Management.
 In this position he was setting personnel policies for 2 million civilian government employees and managing a budget of $30 billion.
 Devine sought re-appointment in 1985, but withdrew his nomination in the face of opposition; his former deputy told that he requested her to lie to Congress about the nature of his consultant appointment while awaiting reconfirmation.

-In the 1980's Devine also served on the Cabinet Council on Management and Administration (1982–1985), the Commission on White House Fellowships (1981–1985), the Council on Integrity and Efficiency (1981–1985), the Commission on Executive Exchange (1981–1987), and the Intergovernmental Advisory Committee on Education (1988–1990).
+In the 1980s Devine also served on the Cabinet Council on Management and Administration (1982–1985), the Commission on White House Fellowships (1981–1985), the Council on Integrity and Efficiency (1981–1985), the Commission on Executive Exchange (1981–1987), and the Intergovernmental Advisory Committee on Education (1988–1990).

 Devine was an OPM advisor under the first Trump administration.